 In order to obtain the most accurate CO2 level readings, the incoming air was conditioned by the use of a heating chamber and moisture filter.
 A micro pump forced the conditioned air across a K-30 CO2 sensor fitted with a sampling cap at a consistent flow rate, then expelled back into the atmosphere.

 Click "Air Flow Diagram" on right to see details.

 “During our flight, the sensor worked as expected, but a payload malfunction inhibited our ability to take correct readings on the ascent,” said Gier.
 The team did not realize that the heater needed to be warmed up for 15 minutes before use.

 “Because of our lack of experience with the balloon launch schedule only about 4 minutes of warm-up time took place.
 This caused our readings to increase to nearly 500 ppm,” he added.

 Fortunately, by the time the payload reached maximum altitude, the heater was fully warmed, and on the descent the readings were correct.

-Jeff noted that their readings only went up to 42,000 feet.
+Jeff noted that the carbon dioxide level readings only went up to 42,000 feet.
 Beyond that height, the readings were too close to zero due to low atmospheric pressure.
 He believes that in the future a pressurized sensing chamber could allow readings to be taken up to a much higher altitude.